jasonHYLam/Acre-test-takehome/README.md

 The input data is provided in the `inputData.ts` file.
 I believe this would suffice for a takehome assignment as I have interpreted the purpose of the assignment to focus more on the data's types and range rather than the way it is setup, however in a real-world scenario for end-to-end testing I might obtain the data from a database especially when performing read/write database operations.

-The input data can take all possible input from the HSBC affordability residential calculator form.
+The input data can represent possible form input of the HSBC affordability residential calculator form.
 Types are introduced to ensure that the structure of the data is consistent.
+To ensure flexibility, all the input data are nullable such that data can be omitted if unnecessary.
 Additionally, the use of union types ensure that certain input is restricted to expected values, which is useful for select input types such as Marital Status, Maximum LTV etc.

 ## Assumptions